Learning Interpretable Models with Causal Guarantees: Experiments

 \section{Experiments}

+As discussed previously, our focus is on showing that the models we train can improve performance for a fixed supervised learning algorithm.
+For any interpretable supervised learning algorithm chosen by the user, they can use this algorithm within our framework to convert that algorithm to one for predicting ITEs.
 Evaluating the performance of causal models is a challenging task, since ground truth data on individual treatment effects (ITEs) is difficult to obtain.
-Following previous work~\cite{shalit2017}, we evaluate our framework on the IHDP \cite{hill} and Jobs \cite{lalonde} datasets.
+Following previous work~\citep{shalit2017}, we evaluate our framework on the IHDP \citep{hill} dataset.